How to choose the right hearing protection

 To calculate it manually, all you need to do is take the average dB(C) noise level which your noise assessment should give you, and subtract the hearing protector’s SNR from it.
 Then, add 4 back to it to allow for some slightly incorrect use, and the answer is the sound level people should be experiencing under the hearing protection.
 As an example:

-· A Laser Lite plug has an SNR of 35.
+• A Laser Lite plug has an SNR of 35.
 (And appalling spelling).

-· The dB(C) result in the noise assessment for the job in question is 95 dB(C).
+• The dB(C) result in the noise assessment for the job in question is 95 dB(C).

-· The calculation is 95-35, giving 60dB
+• The calculation is 95-35, giving 60dB.

-· Add 4dB to account for real-world usage so we get a result of 64dB, that’s what people experience.
+• Add 4dB to account for real-world usage so we get a result of 64dB, that’s what people experience.

 Don’t use peak dB(C)

-By the way, do not use the peak dB(C) figure as that almost always comes out as the hearing protection being insufficient, you want the average dB(C) level.
+Do not use the peak dB(C) figure as that almost always comes out as the hearing protection being insufficient, you want the average dB(C) level.
 A noise assessment done by a good professional should have given you that figure.

 You should aim for around 70 to 78 dB under the protector - that’s the noise people actually hear.

-79 to 80 dB is also OK but I would steer clear of that personally as it is getting too close to the upper noise limit where hearing starts to be damaged - someone wearing it slightly incorrectly could easily then be at risk.
+79 to 80 dB is technically OK but I would steer clear of that personally as it is getting too close to the upper noise limit where hearing starts to be damaged - someone wearing it slightly incorrectly could easily then be at risk.

 65 to 69 dB is again OK.
 The HSE class that as a little too strong but if it is good for other risks within the company then it is fine.
 As a guide, this is about the noise level of an office so not horrendously quiet - your production staff would just be a the same noise level as your office staff.